smtd-pat/tech-suite-manual/mtl.md

 ## Policies

-- Please do not unplug and re-route any USB, power, or audio cables from the back any device.
-If you need to hook things up to your personal computer, please use the Edit Rooms.
+[View the full list of Tech Suite policies here][policies]

+- Adhere to all Tech Suite policies posted on the wiki
 - Remember, your files are not safe in the Tech Suite
+- DO NOT unplug or reconfigure USB and unlabeled cables/ports
+- DO NOT remove equipment or furniture from the MTL or Edit Rooms under any circumstances
 - Keep your station clean and tidy.
 Put everything back where you found it when you are done.
+    - Push in chairs
+    - Clear furniture in path of doors
+    - Logout and turn off equipment (Edit Room rack, Push, etc...)
     - If you use the Ableton Push, please turn it off at the end of your session.

-[View the full list of Tech Suite policies here][policies]
+- Please leave the computers on so they can perform updates overnight
+- You are responsible for any guests you let into the Edit Rooms or MTL
+- Fill out a Studio Log every time you finish a session!

+**Failure to adhere to these policies will result in permanent loss of access to the Edit Rooms and MTL**

 ## Known Issues